titilda/appunti/Foundations of Artificial Intelligence/index.md

 ##### Variable & Value Ordering

-###### Minimum Remaning Values (MRV)
+###### Minimum Remaining Values (MRV)

 - Choose the variable with the fewest legal values in its domain.
 - It is also called "most constrained variable".

 ###### Least Constraining Value

-- Given a variable, choose the value that rules out the fawest values in the remaining vaeiables.
+- Given a variable, choose the value that rules out the fewest values in the remaining variables.

 ###### Degree Heuristic (Tie Breaker)